rajatnano/Smart-Contract-Vulnerabilities-And-Fixes/README.md

 # Smart-Contract-Vulnerabilities-And-Fixes
-Examples of smart contract vulnerabilities and fixes
+Smart contract vulnerabilities and fixes with examples and case studies

 1. Function Default Visibility